Last Updated on April 10, 2026

 Yes, Chiang Dao is close to Chiang Mai.
 The distance is around 70 kilometers.

-The easiest way to travel from Chiang Mai to Chiang Dao is by public bus.
-Every hour (from 5.30 to 17.30) a bus departs from Chiang Mai Bus Terminal 1 (Chang Phueak Bus Terminal) to Chiang Dao bus station (direction to Fang).
+The easiest way to travel from Chiang Mai to Chiang Dao is by public bus (direction to Fang).
+Every hour (from 5.30 to 17.30) a bus departs from Chiang Mai Bus Terminal 1 (Chang Phueak Bus Terminal) to Chiang Dao bus station (location).
 A ticket costs 44 THB and can be purchased on the bus.
 Keep in mind that a bus can arrive full and that you either have to stand in the bus or have to wait for another hour.
 The bus ride will take around 1.5-2 hours.

 You can also travel by a VIP bus (mini van).
 Find your options below: